Website technical help FAQ

 If you receive this message when you enter a page on the UAC website, it is because you are using an outdated version of Internet Explorer.
 Upgrading your browser to a more recent version has many benefits, including greater security when web-surfing and the ability to interact more successfully with websites.
 Following the link in the message will allow you to download recent versions of the web's most popular browsers.

-Apply should load quickly, but will be slower if:
+Your application should load quickly, but will be slower if:

 - you're applying close to or on a closing date

-- you're applying during the peak usage period (4pm to 10pm, Sydney time.)
+- you're applying during the peak usage period (4pm to 10pm, Sydney time)

 - your internet connection speed is below 56kbps (dial-up), or you're using a device other than a desktop or laptop computer to apply.
 UAC does not recommend using a tablet or mobile phone to apply.